linux-test-project/ltp/doc/developers/writing_tests.rst

 ~~~~~~~~~~~~~

 The list of tests to be executed is stored in runtest files under the
-:master:`runtest/` directory.
+:master:`runtest` directory.
 The default set of runtest files to be executed is
 stored in :master:`scenario_groups/default`.
 When you add a test, you should add
 corresponding entries into some runtest file(s) as well.